Rotary Aviation

 Navigation & Task

-- Terrain Concealment - Utilize the terrain to mask your approach and limit your exposure to enemy locations.
+- Terrain Concealment - Utilise the terrain to mask your approach and limit your exposure to enemy locations.

 - Exit Route - Always have an exit route to quickly leave the area to a safe zone.